 - independent management structures and reporting lines which only meet at board level.

 ICML maintains and operates effective organisational and administrative arrangements with a view to preventing conflicts of interest from constituting or giving rise to a material risk of damage to the interest of its clients.

 These arrangements may include the following:

-- Information Barriers – are the physical, control, administrative and cultural barriers designed to prevent the flow of confidential and insider information.
+Information Barriers – are the physical, control, administrative and cultural barriers designed to prevent the flow of confidential and insider information.
 They are commonly referred to as ‘Chinese Walls’.
 ICML respects the confidentiality of information it receives about its clients operating a “Need to Know” approach and complying with all applicable laws with respect to the handling of that information.
-Chinese Walls are a key part of each Regulated Entity’s conflicts management policy, and are used to isolate the business area that has confidential information or inside information.
-Where it can clearly be demonstrated that the Chinese Walls have been observed, then no other party on the ‘other side’ will be considered to have acted ‘with knowledge’ of the confidential information or inside information held by the other party.
-Chinese Walls operate at Regulated Entity level, both around and within each Regulated Entity.
+Information Barriers are a key part of each Regulated Entity’s conflicts management policy, and are used to isolate the business area that has confidential information or inside information.
+Where it can clearly be demonstrated that the Information Barriers have been observed, then no other party on the ‘other side’ will be considered to have acted ‘with knowledge’ of the confidential information or inside information held by the other party.
+Information Barriers operate at Regulated Entity level, both around and within each Regulated Entity.